kevinmirc/alexa-intrinio/README.md

 ## Demo
-"Who is the ceo of Tesla?" `Elon Reeve Musk.`

-"How many employees does Amazon have?" `230,800.`

-"What is the opening price for Apple?" `119 dollars and 11 cents per share.`
+"What was the opening price for Apple?" `120 dollars and 0 cents per share.`

-"What is the closing price for General Electric?" `31 dollars and 36 cents per share.`
+"What was the closing price for Alphabet?" `844 dollars and 43 cents per share.`

+"What was the last price of Tesla?" `248 dollars and 8 cents per share.`

 "What is the 52 week low for Bank of America" `$10.99 per share`